Aryagarg23/RemingtonRoute/gym/README.md

 # Gym Module: Hamiltonian Puzzle Environment and Visualization

-This module provides tools for generating, visualizing, and interacting with Hamiltonian path puzzles, designed for reinforcement learning and machine learning research.
+This module provides tools for generating, visualizing, and interacting with Hamiltonian path puzzles.
 ## Overview

 The `gym` module contains classes and utilities for creating puzzles where an agent must navigate a grid from start to goal, visiting numbered checkpoints in order, while avoiding walls.
 These puzzles are inspired by LinkedIn's daily games and are used to train AI models like Pointer Networks for sequence prediction.